Robinson R44

 The Robinson R44 is a four-seat light helicopter produced by Robinson Helicopter Company since 1992.
-Based on the company's two-seat Robinson R22, the R44 features hydraulically assisted flight controls.
+Derived from the company's two-seat Robinson R22, the R44 features hydraulically assisted flight controls and a larger engine.
 It was first flown on 31 March 1990 and received FAA certification in December 1992, with the first delivery in February 1993.

 The R44 has been the world's best-selling general aviation (GA) helicopter every year since 1999.
 It is one of the most-produced GA aircraft of the 21st century, with 5,941 deliveries from 2001 to 2020.

 Design

 The R44 is a single-engined helicopter with a semi-rigid two-bladed main rotor, a two-bladed tail rotor and a skid landing gear.
 It has an enclosed cabin with two rows of side-by-side seating for a pilot and three passengers.
 Tail rotor direction of rotation on the R44 is reversed compared to the R22 for improved yaw control authority.
 On the R44 the advancing blade is on the bottom.